Beyond the Console: Structuring Terraform Modules for Multi-Environment Enterprises

 └── prod/

-├── main.tf # Calls SAME modules with prod vars
+├── main.tf # Calls the same modules with prod vars

 ├── backend.tf